ich777/docker-gotify-on-start/README.md

 # Basic Gotify notification when the Container is started in Docker optimized for Unraid

 This is a simple container that sends a message when the container is started (needed this for a headless machine to know when I can connect or better speaking start up the VM's with WOL).

+If using the string `HOST_IP` in the message text the container will try to replace this string with the Host IP address - this will only work when the container is ran on the host network!

 ## Env params